 You then tell yourself to stop it and ask what is the scene about.
 It’s thinking of how the audience is going experience this viscerally where it can be funny or emotional.

 Could you say you get to have your cake and eat it too, in a way?
-You still have sex scenes pop out a certain way and a few shots standout as well, like when Maggie is all alone in that alleyway.
+There are some striking shots, like when Maggie is all alone in that alleyway.

 I hope, but they’re intended to… that shot is intended to reinforce her isolation.
 Like a painter, you put all this negative space around her and have a tiny figure down at the bottom.
 You see that because you’re a film buff, but I don’t think the audience is aware of that.
 I think the audience just feels what the shot is intended for.